How to Inject Values Based on Complex Expressions ¶

 |

-Expressions can be used in arguments
+Expressions can be used in arguments, properties, as arguments with

-(method calls) and in
+configurator, as arguments to calls (method calls) and in

-(service factories).
+factories (service factories).

 6.1

-was introduced in Symfony 6.1.
+Using expressions in factories was introduced in Symfony 6.1.